SON OF A MAJOR LEAGUER

 Tito Francona only spent six years of his career in a Cleveland uniform, but he quickly became a fan favorite.
-He nearly won a battting title in 1959 -- the year Terry was born -- and was an American League All-Star in '61.
+He nearly won a batting title in 1959—the same year Terry was born.
+And he was an American League All-Star in 1961.
 Tito was at the media conference when his son was named the 42nd manager in club history before the 2013 season.
-In the years since, he watched as many games as he could, called his son often and made the drive from New Brighton when he could take in games in person.
+In the years since, he watched as many games as he could, called his son often, and made the drive from New Brighton when he could take in games in person.

-Tito threw out the ceremonial first pitch in the Indians' first playoff game in 2016, when they came one win shy of the franchise's first World Series title since 1948.
-He was the first person to call Terry Francona when the Tribe clinched the pennant that year, and Little Tito badly wanted to win it all not only for the city, but given his father's ties to the organization.
+In 2016, Tito threw out the ceremonial first pitch in the Indians' first playoff game, when they came one win shy of the franchise's first World Series title since 1948.
+He was the first person to call Terry when the Tribe clinched the pennant that year, and Little Tito badly wanted to win it all, not only for the city, but given his father's ties to the organization.

 Over the past several days, Francona has tried to return every message left from people who knew his dad.
 He was overwhelmed by the notes that flooded in.
 "When you play for nine teams and you're a good guy," Francona said, "you're going to know a lot of people."